 Rabia’s feelings of loneliness and isolation inspired her and a friend to start their own award-winning women’s group.
 The Kiran Women’s Group is a peer support group for women from black and minority ethnic communities who are over the age of 50.
-Rabia, who is one of the founding members of the group, tells us how it started.
+It was awarded the Marsh Award for Mental Health Peer Support in 2017.
+Rabia tells us how it started.

 I first started feeling lonely and isolated when my children started having their own lives and families.
 I didn’t feel like there was anything for me to be part of.
 I was in pain all the time because of my arthritis and I would just spend days and weeks indoors.
 I wouldn’t do anything except watch TV, sit staring at the walls or wait for my children and grandchildren to walk through the door.
 I'd put on a brave face and pretend that I was having a great day.